-We've currently reviewed 3 Bose soundbars.
-Bose is an audio-centric brand that focuses on creating premium-feeling, well-built products that are just as sturdy as they are sleek-looking.
-While they may lack in audio customization, their balanced and neutral sound reproduction makes their soundbars relatively easy and simple to use.
-Although we've only tested these soundbars on their own, we have plans to eventually retest them with their full setups.
+We've currently tested ten Bose soundbars.
+Bose is an audio-centric brand that focuses on creating premium-feeling, well-built products that are just as sturdy as sleek-looking.
+While they may lack in audio customization, their balanced and neutral sound reproduction makes their soundbars relatively easy to use.
+Although we've only tested some of these soundbars on their own, we plan to retest them with their full setups.

 Bose makes well-built and neutral-sounding soundbars.
-They tend to be very straightforward to use, and some of their setups are easily upgradable.
-However, due to their simple design, they don't have as many sound enhancement features as other brands and they lack HDMI In ports.
-That being said, Bose still provides a solid sound experience right out-of-the-box, which is great for those who don't like to tinker with their settings too much.
+They tend to be very straightforward, and some setups are easily upgradable.
+However, due to their simple design, they don't have as many sound enhancement features as other brands and lack HDMI In ports.
+Bose still provides a solid sound experience right out of the box, which is great for those who don't want to tinker with their settings too much.

-Bose is a well-known brand that focuses on well-built, premium-feeling audio products that can reproduce a balanced and neutral sound out-of-the-box.
-While their soundbars are a little lackluster, especially when compared to brands that offer more of a variety of setups, they still have a sound that's suited for most audio content, and most of their setups can be upgraded down the line.
-They're a good choice for those who want something simple, yet sturdy in design without sacrificing audio quality.
+Bose is a well-known brand that focuses on well-built, premium-feeling audio products that reproduce a balanced, neutral sound out-of-the-box.
+While their soundbars are a little lackluster, especially compared to brands that offer more of a variety of setups, they still have a sound suited for most audio content, and you can upgrade most of their setups down the line.
+They're a good choice for those who want something simple yet sturdy without sacrificing audio quality.